acohen27/dockerStuff/README.md

   *FYI: docker-compose (an automation tool) will read the docker-compose.yml.
 The file instructs docker to pull and build a docker imagee for mysql, rabbitmq, zookeeper, and agility (karaf).*

+  *FYI -d means it will be run as a daemon in the background*

 6. docker-compose -f ```<docker-compose-####.yml>``` ps

   *FYI: you should see something like this:*